ThatOneGuy-67/ThatOneGuys-Soundboard/README.md

-ThatOneGuy's Soundboard
+ThatOneGuy's Soundboard 🎵

-A customizable web soundboard featuring a sleek dark glass theme, interactive buttons, favorites, search, and a start page overlay.
-Perfect for quickly playing sound effects with style.
+A sleek, glass-themed web soundboard with interactive buttons, search, favorites, and a stylish dark aesthetic.
+Perfect for playing sound effects quickly and easily.

-Features
+⚡ Features

-Glass-style dark theme matching your aesthetic.
+Glass-style dark theme with blur effects.

-Start page overlay with “Enter” button.
+Start page overlay with an “Enter” button.

 Interactive sound buttons with press animations.

-Favorites toggle to show favorite sounds.
+Favorites toggle to show only favorite sounds.

-Overlap toggle to allow multiple sounds at once.
+Overlap toggle for playing multiple sounds simultaneously.

-Stop all sounds button.
+Stop all sounds button to instantly stop everything.

-Search bar to quickly filter sounds.
+Search functionality to quickly filter sounds.

-Easy to add your own sounds.
+Fully customizable sounds and colors.

-Demo
+🎬 Demo

-You can preview the soundboard locally by opening index.html in a modern web browser.
+You can preview the soundboard locally:

-Installation

-Clone the repository
+Clone the repository:

 git clone https://github.com/YourUsername/soundboard.git

-Open index.html in a browser (Chrome, Firefox, or Edge recommended).
+Open index.html in a modern browser (Chrome, Firefox, or Edge recommended).

-Optional: Customize sounds by editing sounds.js:
+Optional: Deploy on GitHub Pages for a live demo.

+🛠 Installation & Usage

+Edit sounds.js to add your own sounds:

 export const sounds = [
-  { name: 'Laugh', url: 'sounds/laugh.mp3', color: '#ff5555' },
+  { name: 'Laugh', url: 'sounds/laugh.mp3', color: '#777' },
-  { name: 'Clap', url: 'sounds/clap.mp3', color: '#55ff55' }
+  { name: 'Clap', url: 'sounds/clap.mp3', color: '#555' }
 ];

-Usage
+Open index.html in a browser.

-Click Enter on the start page to show the soundboard.
+Click Enter on the start page.

-Click any sound button to play the sound.
+Click any sound button to play sounds.

+Use Favorites or Search to filter buttons.

-Use Stop All Sounds to immediately stop everything.
+Use Stop All Sounds to stop playback.

-Use the Favorites toggle to filter favorite sounds.

-Use the Search bar to find sounds by name.

-Customization
+🎨 Customization

-Theme: Change the glass color by editing #startpage or .sound-button-img in the CSS.

-Button colors: Set individual button colors in sounds.js via the color property.

-Add sounds: Place audio files in a folder and add entries in sounds.js.
+Theme & colors: Adjust the glass effect in CSS:

+#startpage {
+    background: rgba(30,30,30,0.85);
+    backdrop-filter: blur(10px);
+}
+.sound-button-img {
+    background-color: var(--btn-color);
+}

+Add or remove sounds: Modify sounds.js entries.

+Button size & layout: Adjust .sound-wrapper and .sound-button-img in CSS.

-Contributing
+🤝 Contributing

 Fork the repository.

-Create a new branch for your feature.
+Create a new branch: git checkout -b feature-name.

+Make your changes and commit them: git commit -m "Add feature".

+Push to your branch: git push origin feature-name.

-Submit a pull request with a description of your changes.
+Open a Pull Request explaining your changes.

-License
+📜 License

 This project is open-source.
-You can modify and distribute it freely.
+You may use, modify, and distribute it freely.

-Credits
+🙌 Credits

-Background image: Pixabay
+Background images: Pixabay

 Sound button images: jsDelivr / GitHub

+Inspired by custom soundboard layouts.